thecadsteam/edx-platform/openedx/core/djangoapps/oauth_dispatch/docs/decisions/0009-jwt-in-session-cookie.rst

      * Enable HTTPOnly_ so the signature is unavailable to JS code.
 See `JWT Cookie Security`_ below.

 #. **Automatically recombine and extract the JWT from Cookies on API calls.**
-     * We will create a new middleware that will reconstitute the divided JWT from its two cookies and store the recombined JWT in a temporary cookie specified by JWT_AUTH_COOKIE_.
+     * A new middleware JwtAuthCookieMiddleware will reconstitute the divided JWT from its two cookies and store the recombined JWT in a temporary cookie specified by JWT_AUTH_COOKIE_.
      * The `Django Rest Framework JWT`_ library we use makes use of the JWT_AUTH_COOKIE_ configuration setting.
        When set, the JSONWebTokenAuthentication_ class `automatically extracts the JWT from the cookie`_.
 Since all